Menu

 Chemical Composition:

-MODERATE MAINTENANCE
+LOW MAINTENANCE

 Ittetsu works to create high-performing, affordable knives for entry-level cooks around the world.
 Their blades are machine-forged, then assembled, sharpened, and polished by hand.
 This process ensures each knife meets their standard of durability and quality, while offering great value.
 Their knives are extremely consistent, hold up in the kitchen, and also make great gifts.